tornede/py_experimenter/README.md

 password = <password>
 ```

-Per default, this file is located at `config/database_credentials.cfg`.
+By default, this file is located at `config/database_credentials.cfg`.
 If this is not the case, the according path has to be explicitly given when [executing the `PyExperimenter`](#executing-the-pyexperimenter).

 ---

 ## Defining the Experiment Function
-The execution of a single experiment has to be defined within a method.
-The method is called with the `keyfields` of a database entry.
+The execution of a single experiment has to be defined within a function.
+The function is called with the `keyfields` of a database entry.
 The results are meant to be processed to be written into the database, i.e. as `resultfields`.

 ```python